Daniferous/aranara-midi-player-sb3/versions/README.md

 # Faelei MIDI Render Toolkit Versions

 ## Release 4 (AMRT 1.6.4)
 *Fork of Aranara MIDI Render Toolkit Version 1.6.
-May not work on all browsers but might occasionally work.*
+May not work on all browsers but might occasionally work.
+Replaces the option to "limit audible note lengths to a maximum of 1 beat" from AMRT 1.5 to instead the option to enable Fast Audio Mode which makes the audio player nearly immune to Polyphony Spikes or "Polyphony Nukes."*

+*Fixed Visual Bug that has persisted since early AMP versions.*

 > This version utilises a different MIDI Format (.faelei).
 To convert MIDIs to .faelei files, navigate to the [Faelei Branch of the Modded MIDIParser Tool here](https://github.com/Daniferous/MidiParser/tree/Faelei).